Okipa/laravel-bootstrap-components/docs/upgrade-guides/from-v4-to-v5.md

 Follow the steps below to upgrade the package.

+## Livewire support

+There was an issue preventing the error message and the validation class to be displayed on form components when they were used into a livewire component.

+This was related to the fact the session was used to detect errors, which can't work with livewire as the `$errors` variable is passed in the blade view on re-rendering.

+This has been fixed and the error message + the validation class are now generated from the `$errors` variable given in the view instead of the session.

+## Templates updated

+Related to the previous point (Livewire support added), the view templates provided with this package have been updated.

+If you have published the views in order to make some customizations, you will have to [re-publish them](../../README.md#templates) and to redo your customizations.

-## Method signature changes
+## Methods signature update

-The behaviour of the following methods have gained the ability to merge given HTML classes or HTML attributes to the component default ones instead of replacing them.
+The following methods have gained the ability to merge given HTML classes or HTML attributes to the component default ones instead of replacing them.

-To trigger this new behaviour, you'll just have to set the second boolean `$mergeMode` attribute to `false`.
+To use this new behaviour, you'll just have to set the second `$mergeMode` boolean attribute to `true`.

 * `componentClasses`
 * `containerClasses`
 * `componentHtmlAttributes`
 * `containerHtmlAttributes`

+For example, using `inputText()->name('name')->componentClasses(['merged', 'classes'], true)` will merge the `merged classes` classes to the ones defined by default on the input text component.

+## Components default config update

+The `autocomplete="on"` HTML attribute has been added in the default configuration of the following components:

+* Input email
+* Input password
+* Input url

 ## See all changes